Design at Pantheon

 Creating the Pantheon Front-End Design System

-Our codebase was a mish mash of a legacy DIY front end code, over the course of several months I worked in multiple sprints to refactor and convert the codebase and standardize it on a framework.
-The first 2 week sprint I was able to reduce the CSS ruleset size by almost 50%, eliminating over 600 declarations and removing around 400 lines of code.
-The work converted the front end implementation to a more modern and standard approach would unify the designs with what would be implemented in code.
+Our codebase was a mish mash of a legacy DIY front end code from several different developers.
+Over the course of several months I worked in multiple sprints to refactor and convert the codebase and standardize it on a framework.
+After the first 2-week sprint I was able to reduce the CSS ruleset size by almost 50%, eliminating over 600 declarations and removing around 3000 lines of code.
+The new front end implementation is modern, modular, and would speed up onboarding new front engineers.
+In addition, the new front end code could easily approach would unify the designs with what would be implemented in code.

 There's still a lot of work to be done on the dashboard to fully componentize the code and create a "living" design and code system.
 The hope is to create a dynamically created component library that can be fed data and render a fully realized design/interface pattern for use in both production or documentation/styleguide.
 By creating a more scalable/manageable design system we can codify our design/interaction decisions and create a developer tool that is intuitive and powerful.

 Over time I've had thoughts on how we could reduce complexity on the dashboard and create stronger foundations so that adding new features is simple and orderly.
 During some of my spare time at Pantheon I've created design explorations reimagining our dashboard, I like to think of this as a continual thought exercise until the day that we decide to rebuild the dashboard to make v2.0.

 Fun with design

 In addition to my product roles I worked on visual and branding projects for Pantheon.
 On April Fools 2015, I created some screens and graphics for an Easter Egg on the dashboard – an "asteroids" styled game where the user could shoot "destroy" elements on their dashboard to score points.